mk/clerk-px23/README.md

 ## Abstract

-> In such a future working relationship between human problem-solver and computer ‘clerk’, the capability of the computer for executing mathematical processes would be used whenever it was needed.
->
-> – Douglas Engelbart

 This paper presents Clerk, a Clojure programmer’s assistant that builds upon the traditions of interactive and literate programming to provide a holistic moldable development environment.
 Clerk layers static analysis and browser-based rich graphical presentations on top of a Clojure programmer's familiar toolkit to enhance their workflow.

 ## Introduction: Literate Programming, Notebooks and REPL-Driven Development